ruby-hyperloop/hyperloop-js/README.md

 ## Example

-See this example in action here: http://hyperloop.id.github.io/hyperloop-js/
+There is a live demo page here (index.html in this repo): [https://ruby-hyperloop.github.io/hyperloop-js/](https://ruby-hyperloop.github.io/hyperloop-js/)

-index.html:
+Here is a simple index.html:
 ```ruby
 <!DOCTYPE html>
 <!--[if IE]><![endif]-->